aromatt/astrocache/test/limitations_test.py.snapshot.md

 ## Workaround (criterion 3)

-If you want to ensure a referenced function's implementation is included in your cached function's fingerprint, you can force criterion 3 by accepting it as a parameter, even if it isn't otherwise necessary.
+If your use case doesn't meet either of the first two criteria, you can force criterion 3 by requiring the caller to pass it to your function as an argument, even if this isn't otherwise necessary.

 Then, when your cached function is invoked, the referenced function will be mixed into the cache key along with the other arguments.